dnsimple/dnsimple-support/content/articles/caa-record.markdown

 - The provided URL must have one of the following schemes: `mailto`, `http`, or `https`
 - If the URL has the `mailto` scheme, then it must be conform to an email URL as in `mailto:admin@example.com`
 - If the URL has the `http` or `https` schemes, then it must be a valid HTTP/HTTPS URL as in `https://dnsimple.com/report_caa`

-## Normalization

-No normalization will be performed by our system when dealing with CAA records.